tquin/hugo-tquin/content/posts/exploring_splunk_prefix/index.md

 date: 2021-06-25T22:08:00+10:00
 draft: false
 tags:
+  - splunk
+  - term
+  - prefix
-  - cyber
+  - tstats
-  - info sec
+  - bloomfilter
-  - security
+  - bucket
 ---

 Starting with Splunk 8, the powerful new PREFIX ability has been added, which is a game-changer for speeding up your searches.